NCAA allows transfers to be immediately eligible, no matter how many times they've switched schools

 NCAA athletes will be immediately eligible to play no matter how many times they transfer — as long as they meet academic requirements — after the association fast-tracked legislation Wednesday to fall in line with a recent court order.

-The NCAA posted on social media that the Division I Council's decision becomes official Thursday when its meeting adjourns.
-It still needs to be ratified by the DI Board next week, but that is expected.
+The NCAA announced the Division I Council's decision becomes official Thursday when its meeting adjourns.
+The change still needs to be ratified by the DI Board next week, but that is expected.

 The new rules will go into effect immediately, though in reality they have already been enacted through a lawsuit filed late last year.